chester755/logstash-sample-mode/README.md

 # logstash-sample-mode
-logstash-conf-mode recreated version.
+This is an emacs mode which is recreated version of logstash-conf-mode, for logstash filter.
-I call it logstash-sample-mode so one can easily tell the differences.
+I call it logstash-sample-mode so people won't get confused.

-I took most of the code from https://github.com/inlinechan/qmake-mode and the ruby-mode.
+I took majority of the code from https://github.com/inlinechan/qmake-mode and the ruby-mode with some modification to make it work.
-As they are very close.

 The latest version support most of the brackets matches.
 So far, it will indent your code correctly, however, it won't spot the incorrect bracket indentation.